justecorruptio/single_ennead/README.md

 ## TODO

 - Add more rules.
-- Add flavor texts to all the cards.
 - Add animations for when cards are captured.
 - Add swap and replace animations.
 - Make the AI better.